4 Ways a High-Performance Data Center Could Help Your Business

 Latency is a byproduct of distance, and the only way to keep latency low is to place infrastructure in proximity to data sources and end users.
 Enterprises know they need to deploy at the digital edge to keep distances short, move very large datasets with minimal delay and support a growing array of latency-sensitive applications.

 The edge as a concept is fairly simple, but it can get very complex in practice.
-That’s because the edge isn’t any one specific location; every business has their own unique edge.
+That’s because the edge isn’t any one specific location; every business has different edge locations.
 For instance, a global manufacturer may need edge data centers in any metro where they have factories.
 These edge locations may not have the same concentration of cloud and network providers as the core metros mentioned above, but they’re still going to be in large cities like Detroit or Stockholm.

 Companies in the mining or oil and gas industries have a completely different definition of the edge.
 They need to operate in remote areas that offer very poor connectivity.
 They may not have direct access to a colocation data center nearby, but they can still reach one via a dedicated high-performance network connection.
 This would allow them to access cloud providers and ecosystem partners despite the distance.

 Regardless of whether your edge is in the big city or off the beaten path, choosing the right colocation partner can help.
-Equinix’s global data center footprint is dense enough to offer proximity to most of the world’s population.
+Equinix’s data center footprint is dense enough that the majority of all internet users worldwide are within 10 milliseconds of an Equinix connection.
 Also, for customers with remote operations, our ecosystem of network service providers can help bridge the last mile between their sites and the nearest Equinix IBX® colocation data center.

-One customer that worked with Equinix to implement distributed digital infrastructure is Stadler.
-This global train manufacturer needed a digital presence in many different production, component and service locations across Europe and the U.S. Read the Stadler case study to learn how Equinix helped them do it.
+One customer that worked with Equinix to implement digital infrastructure at the edge is Stadler.
+This global train manufacturer needed a digital presence in many different production, component and service locations across Europe and the U.S. Watch the Stadler video below to learn how Equinix helped them do it.

-3. Prepare for AI adoption with infrastructure that’s both powerful and flexible
+3. Accelerate AI adoption with infrastructure that’s both powerful and flexible

-The right colocation provider can also help you ensure flexibility to support distributed AI workloads.
+The right colocation provider can help you ensure flexibility to support distributed AI workloads.
 This includes choosing different locations and infrastructure options for training and inference workloads.
-You can take advantage of AI applications in the cloud when it makes sense to do so, while also keeping AI datasets out of the cloud.
+You can take advantage of AI applications in the cloud when it makes sense to do so, while avoiding the issues that sometimes arise when placing AI datasets directly on cloud native infrastructure.
 This allows you to keep costs down and maintain control over your data.

 Finally, a high-performance data center helps optimize GPU utilization.
 Demand for new GPUs has skyrocketed, but many companies aren’t getting the full value of their existing GPU investments.
 This is due to latency: GPUs often process data faster than new datasets can reach them, resulting in underutilization.
 A high-performance data center helps businesses access advanced network infrastructure and deploy in the right locations to minimize the distance data has to travel.
-Together, these capabilities help protect GPUs from all the different varieties of latency.
+Together, these capabilities help protect GPUs from latency.

 4. Get help meeting your sustainability goals

 These days, every business has sustainability goals of some kind.
 I can’t remember the last time I looked at a request for proposal that didn’t include a sustainability component.
-Meeting these goals is another example of something that it’s essentially impossible for a business to do alone.
+Meeting these goals is another example of something that’s essentially impossible for a business to do alone.

 Every partner or service provider you work with impacts your sustainability results, for better or worse.
 Your suppliers’ direct emissions become your indirect emissions, also known as your Scope 3 emissions.
 That’s why it’s so important to work with partners that have demonstrated sustainability leadership.